tiezhongyu2005/state-transition-algorithm/README.md

 # state-transition-algorithm
-State transition algorithm is a new metaheuristic method, which is used for global optimization with box constraints without the derivative information.
+State transition algorithm (STA) is a new metaheuristic method, which is used for global optimization with box constraints without the derivative information.
+This is a MATLAB implementation of the basic continuous state transition algorithm.